GateNLP/ultimate-sitemap-parser/docs/contributing.rst

 Get Started
 -----------

-To install USP for development, you'll need `Poetry <https://python-poetry.org/>`_ to automatically manage the virtual environment.
+To install USP for development, you'll need `uv <https://docs.astral.sh/uv/>`_ to manage dependencies.

-Fork and clone the repo, then run ``poetry install --with dev``.
-This will install all the dependencies and the package itself as an editable install.
-The remainder of this guide assumes you have activated the Poetry shell with ``poetry shell`` or will prefix each command with ``poetry run``.
+Fork and clone the repo, then run ``uv sync`` to install dependencies in a local environment.

+Generally, development is done with the lowest-supported Python version (currently 3.10).
+You may need to instruct uv to use this version by running ``uv venv --python 3.10``, or ``uv venv --python /path/to/python3.10``.

 It's best practice to make an issue, or comment on an existing one, before working on your PR.